When you create a protection group, you configure all the settings needed to enable successful disaster and ransomware recovery.

 - From the upper-right, click the Create protection group button.

-- On the first page under Protection group name, enter a name for the protection group.
+- In the Create protection group for site dialog box, under Protection group name enter a name for the group.

 - Next, select a protected site and a vCenter instance you want to take snapshots from.